flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 - Using **WifiMe**: Requires a PC with a compatible Wi-Fi card.
 With the use of a modified driver, it's possible to broadcast a customised program that the DS can download through the use of Download Play [@anti_piracy-wifime].
 Once booted up, it would redirect execution to Slot-2.
 This exploited the fact the firmware didn't check the RSA signatures of particular areas of the binary.
 - Using **FlashMe**: A permanent solution.
 By chaining a previous method and bridging the `SL1` terminal, it was possible to run a homebrew program that could write over the firmware to boot from Slot-2 if a flash cartridge was present.
 This hack also removed the digital signature check to boot homebrew from Download Play as well.

-As expected, Nintendo produced DS revisions that included an updated firmware which patched these tricks.
+As expected, Nintendo produced DS revisions that included an updated firmware that patched these tricks.
 So hackers tried to find other methods that focused on more BIOS exploitation (which is difficult to patch).

 #### Native Slot-1 {.tab}